Will Crossroads ever have a new facility? If so, when?

 The answer to the first question is yes, we do cooperate with the Southern Baptist Convention for the purposes of church planting and missions.
 But the answer to the second question, why aren't we an independent church is that we are.
-You see, the Southern Baptist Convention is a "denomination" is not really a denomination in the way most people think of.
+You see, the Southern Baptist Convention is a "denomination" that is not really a denomination in the way most people think of.
 The SBC has no hierarchy--our church does not report to any "bishops" or other authorities.
 Each congregation is responsible only to the Word of God and their conscience.
 The SBC is simply a group of churches that give together to sponsor church planting and mission efforts.
-We believe that our church planting efforts will be more effective when combined with other like-minded churches.
+We believe that our church planting and mission efforts around the globe will be more effective when combined with other like-minded churches.
 In other words, we like to cooperate with as many churches as we can for the purposes of the Kingdom of God.

 Why bother with the SBC at all.
 I mean, don't Southern Baptists say and do some silly things?